This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Laser Welding – 6”.

 b) inverse Bremsstrahlung

 Explanation: At slow speeds the plasma absorption dominates and the beam is absorbed by inverse Bremsstrahlung effects in the keyhole generating a plasma.
-Acousto-optic effects can be seen in nonlinear optics field.
+Acousto-optic effects can be seen in the nonlinear optics field.
 Bridgman effect is used in electricity.

 6. _____ is advantageous for CO2 lasers.